w3c/i18n-checker/README.md

 The checker is also integrated into Unicorn.

-The checks run by the currently released version of the checker are documented at https://www.w3.org/International/quicktips/checker.
-Tests run by the version of the checker in development (ie. the code in this github repository) are documented at https://www.w3.org/International/quicktips/doc/checker.
+The checks run by the currently released version of the checker are documented at https://www.w3.org/International/quicktips/doc/checker.

 This software is free/open source, licensed under the terms of the [W3C software licence](https://github.com/w3c/i18n-checker/blob/master/LICENSE.html).